erickgnavar/pythontest.el/README.md

 | `pythontest-test-all`      | Run all the project tests          |
 | `pythontest-test-file`     | Run only the current file          |
 | `pythontest-test-at-point` | Run the function or class at point |

+## FAQ

+`How to pass flags when running pytest?`

+You can customize variable `pythontest-pytest-command`, by default it points to `pytest` but it can be modified for example to enable more verbosity with `(setq pythontest-pytest-command "pytest -vv")`.